rodum012/Bitcoin_Arbitrage/README.md

 ## Technologies

 This application is written in Python v.
-3.9.7 and uses the following libraries:
+3.9.7 and uses [JupyterLab](https://jupyter.org/) to deploy the code.
+This application makes use of the following libraries:

 [pathlib](https://docs.python.org/3/library/pathlib.html) was used to call on various files and to save the resulting csv file